-For more than 20 consecutive years, the National Arbor Day Foundation has bestowed upon Richmond the distinction of
+For 25 consecutive years, the National Arbor Day Foundation has bestowed upon Richmond the distinction of

 Tree City USA.

-Only 56 communities and three universities throughout the Commonwealth have received the designation to date.
+Only 46 communities, eight military bases, and three universities throughout the Commonwealth have received the designation to date.

 This STRATUM (Street Tree Resource Analysis Tool for Urban-Forest Managers) will